 Tip #1: FOR GENERAL HEALTH BENEFITS, INTEGRATE PHYSICAL ACTIVITY INTO YOUR LIFESTYLE

 Research now shows that, to prevent many health problems, daily "physical activity" (eg., household chores) is enough.
-For example, vacuuming, raking, and sweeping count as effective physical activity.
+Tasks like vacuuming, raking, sweeping, and mowing the lawn count as effective physical activity.
 And, like saving loose change, small amounts throughout the day add up.